kura/blackhole/README.rst

 unavailable
 ~~~~~~~~~~~

-Server always respondes with code 421 - server is unavailable
+Server always respondes with code 421 - service is unavailable

 offline
 ~~~~~~~